binisha-pn/AGROW-SMART/README.md

 1. Open Arduino IDE.
 2. Go to **Sketch > Include Library > Manage Libraries**.
 3. Search for `LiquidCrystal_I2C` and install it.

+## Steps to Replicate
+1. Assemble the components as per the circuit diagram.
+2. Connect the NPK sensor to the Arduino as per the specifications.
+3. Upload the `code.ino` file to the Arduino board.
+4. Power the system and monitor the results displayed on the LCD.

+   ## Components Used
+1. Arduino Uno
+2. NPK Sensor
+3. RS485
+4. Power Supply (5V)
+5. LCD Display
+6. Additional components (e.g., button, connectors)

+## Future Enhancements
+- Add IoT capability for remote monitoring.
+- Extend recommendations for other soil properties like pH and moisture levels.
+- Integrate a mobile or web application for enhanced user experience.